gitlabhq/gitlabhq/doc/development/ui_guide.md

 tracker should be under the 'Issues' tab while everything related to the wiki should be under 'Wiki' tab and so on and so forth.
 When add new tab to the header don't use more than 2 words for text in the link.
-We want to keep links short and easy to remmeber and fit all of them in the small screen.
+We want to keep links short and easy to remember and fit all of them in the small screen.

 ## Mobile screen size